Berry Rich Smoothie

 - Add a handful of spinach or kale for extra greens

-- Turn it into a smoothie bowl topped with granola + fresh berries
+- Turn it into a smoothie bowl topped with granola and fresh berries

 - Boost with 1 scoop of your fave protein powder